vbier/habpanelviewer/app/src/main/assets/help.md

 Another way of activating kiosk mode is to add the URL parameter `?kiosk=on` at the end of either example listed above.

+## <a name="configuration"/>Permissions

+Habpanelviewer needs the following permissions:
+* android.permission.INTERNET - for displaying openHAB in a webview
+* android.permission.ACCESS_NETWORK_STATE - for tracking state of connection to openHAB

+Additional optional permissions allowing to use the full functionality:
+* android.permission.BLUETOOTH_ADMIN - for turning bluetooth on and off
+* android.permission.FLASHLIGHT - for controlling the camera flashlight
+* android.permission.CAMERA - for capturing photos and motion detection
+* android.permission.WAKE_LOCK - for waking up the device

+HPV can be set as "Device Admin" in the Settings.
+This allows to lock the device when the appropriate command is received.

 [go back to top](#top)